Jasminum sambac: Taxonomy and nomenclature

 Jasminum sambac is classified under the genus Jasminum under the tribe Jasmineae.
 It belongs to the olive family Oleaceae.

-The English common name of "Arabian jasmine", Jasminum sambac is due to it being widely cultivated in Southwest of Saudi Arabia, Yemen and Oman.
-Early Chinese records of the plant points to the origin of Jasminum sambac as eastern South Asia and Southeast Asia.
+Jasminum sambac has acquired its English common name, "Arabian jasmine," from being widely cultivated in the Arabian Peninsula.
+Early Chinese records of the plant points to it being originated in Southeast Asia.
 Jasminum sambac (and nine other species of the genus) were spread into Arabia and Persia by man, where they were cultivated in gardens.
 From there, they were introduced to Europe where they were grown as ornamentals and were known under the common name "sambac" in the 18th century.

 The Medieval Arabic term "zanbaq" denoted jasmine flower-oil from the flowers of any species of jasmine.
 This word entered late medieval Latin as "sambacus" and "zambacca" with the same meaning as the Arabic, and then in post-medieval Latin plant taxonomy the word was adopted as a label for the J. sambac species.
 The J. sambac species is a good source for jasmine flower-oil in terms of the quality of the fragrance and it continues to be cultivated for this purpose for the perfume industry today.
 The Jasminum officinale species is also cultivated for the same purpose, and probably to a greater extent.

 In 1753, Carl Linnaeus first described the plant as Nyctanthes sambac in the first edition of his famous book Systema Naturae.
 In 1789, William Aiton reclassified the plant to the genus Jasminum.
 He also coined the common English name of "Arabian jasmine".

 Cultivation

 The sweet, heady fragrance of Jasminum sambac is its distinct feature.
-It is widely grown throughout the tropics from the Arabian peninsula to Southeast Asia and the Pacific Islands as an ornamental plant and for its strongly scented flowers.
+It is widely grown throughout the tropics from the Arabian Peninsula to Southeast Asia and the Pacific Islands as an ornamental plant and for its strongly scented flowers.
 Numerous cultivars currently exist.

 Typically, the flowers are harvested as buds during early morning.
 The flower buds are harvested on basis of color, as firmness and size are variable depending on the weather.
 The buds have to be white, as green ones may not emit the characteristic fragrance they are known for.
 Open flowers are generally not harvested as a larger amount of them is needed to extract oils and they lose their fragrance sooner.

 J. sambac does not tolerate being frozen, so in temperate regions must be grown under glass, in an unheated greenhouse or conservatory.
 It has an intense fragrance which some people may find overpowering.
 In the UK this plant has gained the Royal Horticultural Society's Award of Garden Merit.